hpanno/CADworkflow/HowTo.md

 		- Right click and 'edit' the tool > Validate > Run --> this has just populated the roads features class Y:\_data\SLU\SLU_CAD\Mastermap.gdb\Extent

+		Preparing Data
+		- Make a zip of the MasterMapGBD to put back on the 99 Machine.
+Put on Stick.

+	Arc Tips:
+		- Add imageryGISServer> arcgis on prvgis1> aerials>2014combined
+		- Roads with a 4 digit Seg ID are county roads.
+If you ever have to make an edit to one of these roads let BJC know.
+		- Roads can never have a connection through an intersection.

+---
+###Pushing Updated Road Data to CAD

+	Goal:
+		-
+	1.
+		-